Celebrating 75 Years

 Non-participating status is also available for parents who are unable to commit to volunteering in the classroom.

 Our teachers and assistants are well-qualified, caring individuals passionate about early childhood education and sensitive to each of their student’s needs.
 Classes are grouped according to age, and have a dedicated teacher, teacher assistant and participating parent.
-All staff hold CPR certification and recertify annually.
+All staff hold CPR/AED certification and recertify annually.
+Northport Nursery School has an Automated External Defibrillator on premises.

 There is a maximum class size of 14 children for our 3-year-old classes and 18 for our 4-year-old classes.